Syed-Hamza-Zahir/Nginx_reverse_proxy/README.md

 - In this project this process can be been automated so that the reverse proxy is automatically set up when the vm is started
 - This is done by:
   - creating a new_default file with the correct configuration to set up the reverse proxy in the environment/app folder on the local machine
-  - then syncing this folder with a folder in the app vm included with the :
+  - then syncing this folder with a folder in the app vm included with the whole folder already being copied over :
-  `` app.vm.synced_folder "environment/app", "/home/ubuntu/environment" ``
+  `` config.vm.synced_folder ".", "/vagrant" ``
   - in the app provision script using a symbolic link to link the /home/ubuntu/environment folder to a folder in the appropriate location
   ````
   sudo rm /etc/nginx/sites-available/default